Laapata: TV ratings

 The 20th episode of the show received 5.3 TV ratings and the last episode ended on 7.5 rating points in the 50-minute time band.

 Critical reception

-The drama was criticized for some scenes (the "harassment accusation" scene in episode 1) and for the iconic slap scene between Falak and Daniyal.
+The series was criticized for some scenes (the "harassment accusation" scene in episode 1) and for the iconic slap scene between Falak and Daniyal.
+In an article by Jasir Shahbaz of The Friday Times, he acknowledges that some viewers praised the series scene of Falak slapping her husband back as a break from the usual portrayal of women as passive victims, but he doesn't endorse violence as empowerment, and further argued that violence is not the answer.
 However, after a few episodes when the harassment scene was cleared up by Geeti's character, it was actually praised for its positive messaging.
 On its premiere, it received mixed reviews due to the storyline going in too many directions but was heavily praised for its direction.

 A reviewer from MERA FM 107.4 criticized the "poor and cliched" storyline and Ayeza Khan's acting, calling her character "problematic", and expressed concern over the drama's portrayal of harassment allegations.

 Soundtrack

 The official soundtrack of the serial was performed by Kiran Waseem and Tehseen W. Chishty on the lyrics of Wardah Lodhi.
 The music composition was done by Farhan Zameer.
 Beside the official soundtrack, the soundtracks of the channel's former serials such as "Aaj Rang Hai" of Ullu Baraye Farokht Nahi and "Khabar-e-tahayyur-e-ishq sun, na junoon raha na pari rahi" of Deewana were played in the background during the course of the episodes.